freesemt/molass-tutorial/_sources/chapters/00/prepare.md

 * [real experiment data](../../data/sample_data.zip),
 * [modeled data similating the above](../../data/sample_data.zip).

 You can use one or both of these.
 They are similar, but not the same.
 The former is from a real experiment on a few standard proteins, while the latter has been generated using simple, but not realistic, models.
-See [About Data Sets](about_data_sets) if you are interested in how they are built.
+See [About Example Data Sets](about_example_data_sets) if you are interested in how they are built.